arc2r/book/README.md

 Work in Progress: A resource for people transitioning from ArcGIS to R for spatial stuff

+### General rule

+- following the approach of presenting the respective ArcGIS solutions to the sample examples
+    - consequently, providing the links to the esri resourses seems quite meaningfull

 ### Some basic text formatting rules for keeping the document consistent.

 - formatting with __bold__, in the following cases: